MichaelLarocca/blog-michael-jude-larocca/posts/2023/03-23/maximizing-your-job-search-andronica-klaas.md

 In this Guidance Counselor 2.0 Livestream, Andronica Klaas, a meta engineer who has successfully navigated the job search process, shares tips and tricks on how we can enter the tech industry job force!

 ---

+### Guidance Counselor 2.0
+Taylor brings to our attention that although we had access to guidance counselors in school, as working adults, we no longer have this valuable resource available to us.

+With his show Guidance Counselor 2.0, he intends to fulfill this need, providing us with a FREE valuable resource by bringing in the best and brightest industry experts for Livestream events, which gives us a chance to learn from them and to have our questions answered!

+---

+### Andronica Klaas
+(WRITE ARTICLE SECTION)

+---